 1).
 LDL receptor

-Similar to human Familial Hypercholesterolemia, LDL receptor function is genetically reduced in WHHL rabbits and they show hypercholesterolemia (FEBS Lett 1980; 118: 81-84; Eur J Biochem 1981; 118: 557-564; Proc Natl Acad Sci USA 1981; 78: 2268-2272; J Biol Chem 1981; 256: 9789-9792).
-This defect arises from an in-frame deletion of 12 nucleotides that eliminates four amino acids from the cysteine-rich ligand binding domains of the LDL receptor (Science 1986; 232: 1230-1237).
+Similar to human familial hypercholesterolemia, WHHL rabbits have a genetically reduced LDL receptor function, resulting in hypercholesterolemia (FEBS Lett 1980; 118: 81-84; Eur J Biochem 1981; 118: 557-564; Proc Natl Acad Sci USA 1981; 78: 2268-2272; J Biol Chem 1981; 256: 9789-9792).
+The defect is caused by a deletion of 12 nucleotides from the LDL receptor gene, resulting in a deletion of four amino acids in the cysteine-rich LDL-binding domain of the LDL receptor protein (Science 1986; 232: 1230-1237).
 A recent study reported deletion of 11 base pairs (Sci Rep 2016 Jun 1;6:26942).
-From this mutant gene, although the precursor of LDL receptor proteins are synthesized normally, the maturation of the LDL receptor protein is delayed and is not transported to the cell surface at a normal rate (Mol Biol Med 1983; 1: 353-367).
+In the LDL receptor protein synthesized from this mutant gene, the precursor is synthesized normally, but maturation of the LDL receptor protein is delayed and it is not transported to the cell surface at the normal rate (Mol Biol Med 1983; 1: 353-367).

 2).
 Plasma lipid level